spyoungtech/FreeSimpleGUI/readme_creator/markdown input files/4_Release_notes.md

 * New global variables:
 	* CURRENT_LOOK_AND_FEEL - The current look and feel setting in use.
 Starts out as "Default"
 	* BROWSE_FILES_DELIMITER - Defaults to ";"  It is the string placed between entries returned from a FilesBrowse button
-	* TRANSPARENT_BUTTON - Depricated - was being used incorrectly as it was a relic from the early days.
+	* TRANSPARENT_BUTTON - Deprecated - was being used incorrectly as it was a relic from the early days.
 It's value was a color of gray
 * Window - gentle reminder if you don't choose a look and feel for your window.
 It's easy to stop them.
 Add a change_look_and_feel line
 * Test harness uses a debug window so don't be shocked when 2 windows appear when running PySimpleGUI by itself
 	* Prints the "Event" in Green on White text